dfelinto/blender-manual/manual/advanced/appendices/rotations.rst

 Blender lets you define rotations in several ways.
 Each one of them has a series of advantages and drawbacks;
 there is no best rotation mode, as each one is suitable for specific cases.

-In all of these modes, positive angle values mean counter clockwise rotation direction, while negative values define clockwise rotation.
+In all of these modes, positive angle values mean counter-clockwise rotation direction, while negative values define clockwise rotation.

 Though you can rotate elements using the global or local transform orientations,